 The Foreign Ministry quickly repudiated the spies’ warning, saying that the “statement reported by media is not the position of the federal government.”

-When King Salman shook up Saudi Arabia’s leadership last week, the member of the royal family that seemed to benefit most from the changes was his favorite son, Mohammad bin Salman Al Saud, who was put second in line to the throne as deputy crown prince.
+When King Salman shook up Saudi Arabia’s leadership last week, the member of the royal family that seemed to benefit the most from the changes was his favorite son, Mohammad bin Salman.
+He was put second in line to the throne as deputy crown prince.

-Before the weekend, Prince Mohammad was also named the chairman of a new council that will oversee the state oil company, Saudi Aramco.
+Before the weekend, Prince Mohammad was also named the chairman of a new council to oversee the state oil company, Saudi Aramco.

 He was previously appointed defense minister by his father, who ascended the throne in January when his older brother, Abdullah, died.

 In that capacity, he has led the kingdom’s military intervention in neighboring Yemen, where Houthi rebels are supported by the Sunni regime’s nemesis, Iran.

 Although the campaign has so far failed to push back the Houthis, who control almost the entire west of the country, and Salman ordered the National Guard to join the operation in April, the relatively inexperienced Mohammad’s elevation to defense chief does not appear to have been called into question.
 Read more